Attitude Era: USA Network ownership change

 In October 1997, USA Network owners at Seagram agreed to sell the network to media mogul Barry Diller.
 Diller's purchase of the USA Network was finalized in February 1998, and longtime USA Network managing head Kay Koplovitz would be ousted from the network she founded two months later.
 Shaun Assael and Mike Mooneyham's book Sex, Lies, and Headlocks: The Real Story of Vince McMahon and World Wrestling Entertainment stated that "the terrain shifted completely under everyone's feet" following Diller's purchase of the USA Network, which began in October 1997, and that Koplovitz was in fact planning to remove WWF programming from the USA Network prior to the purchase.

 Following the purchase, the WWF began to dominate cable television ratings with Raw episodes which were not only breaking away from traditional censorship, but that were also showing fans at ringside screaming obscenities, wearing risqué t-shirts, and holding signs that often sported controversial phrases.
 The USA Network was even reported as showing less remorse than WWF owner Vince McMahon did over a controversial incident on the September 14, 1998 episode of Raw where the wrestler Jacqueline had one of her breasts exposed during an evening gown match, which network spokesman David Schwartz described as "not worse than anything you see on broadcast television at that time of night, such as NYPD Blue."
 USA Network executive Bonnie Hammer, a protege of Diller who was also one of the few USA Network executives to speak out against the plan to cancel Raw, worked extensively with head writer Vince Russo in reinventing the World Wrestling Federation.

 Notable stars

+Stone Cold Steve Austin had been a leading figure into the start of the Attitude Era and is considered to be the most prominent superstar throughout the era.
+The era featured a generation of new wrestlers that would become prominent WWF stars during this time, largely replacing the old guard of the preceding New Generation Era (such as Shawn Michaels, Bret Hart, Diesel, Yokozuna, Razor Ramon, Lex Luger and Doink the Clown), although The Undertaker was a notable exception who would also be prominent in the Attitude Era.

+In addition, Vince McMahon himself, the chairman of the WWF, would be a major prominent figure in the Attitude Era as he began competing and feuding for the first time since his first on-screen WWF appearance in 1969.
+McMahon made his in-ring debut on the April 13, 1998 episode of Raw Is War against Stone Cold.